beletalabs/pytabelo/README.md

 # Tabelo-QtPy

+A table editor based on Qt for Python.

+## Description

-An open source table editor based on QtPy.
+Tabelo-QtPy is an open source table editor written in Python using the Python bindings for the Qt framework.

 ## Copyright